ShroukElghoul/Pacman-Like-Game/README.md

       ![](images/toolbar_game_mode.PNG)<br/>

-Note: You can find a demo video called Demo.mp4 for illustration
+Note: You can find a demo video called Demo.mp4 for illustration.